wolf1128/03-office-queue/server/API.md

 - **Method**: PATCH
 - **URL**: `/api/tickets/next-custormer/:officerID`
 - **Parameters**:
-  - officerID: an integer number
+  - officerID (number): an integer number greater than 0, representing the ID of the officer that requested the next customer.

 ### Response: